For chat-story & faceless video creators

 Can I make a whole texting-story series?

 Yes.
-Each screenshot exports in a click, so batching an episode — or a whole series — is quick.
-The free tier watermarks output; the paid plan removes it for finished videos.
+Each clean screenshot exports in a click, so batching an episode — or a whole series — is quick and free.

 Which platform is best for chat-story videos?